-Jane Gleeson-White is a writer with degrees in economics and literature.
-She is the author of SIX CAPITALS: The revolution capitalism has to have – or can accountants save the planet?
-SIX CAPITALS was published in Australia by Allen & Unwin in November 2014 and is published in North America by WW Norton in February 2015.
+Dr Jane Gleeson-White is a writer passionate about literature, the natural world and economics.
+She is the author of SIX CAPITALS: The revolution capitalism has to have—or can accountants save the planet?
+SIX CAPITALS was shortlisted for the 800-CEO-READ’s best Finance and Economics Book published in North America in 2015.

 Jane was an intern at the Peggy Guggenheim Museum in Venice and worked in publishing in Australia and the UK for 15 years.
 She has edited fiction and non-fiction including Christos Tsiolkas’s internationally acclaimed prize-winning The Slap and Dead Europe, Luke Davies’ cult bestseller Candy and Meg Stewart’s prize-winning Far From a Still Life: Margaret Olley.
 From 2010 to 2012 Jane was the fiction editor of Overland magazine.